Dear Home-Ec 101,

-Pop the bottom tray off -over the sink, unless you really enjoy sweeping.
+Pop the bottom tray off – over the sink, unless you really enjoy sweeping.
 Set the toaster aside and shake the tray over the sink to remove as much loose crumb debris as you can.
 Then use a little dish soap and your green scrubby remove the remaining nastiness.
 Rinse well and set aside to dry.
-Now take your dry toothbrush and gently sweep out any crumbs clinging to the inside of the toothbrush.
+Now take your dry toothbrush and gently sweep out any crumbs clinging to the inside of the toaster.
 Now, don’t get carried away, you’re not following your dentist’s orders to brush in circles.
 Gently flick crumbs away in the same direction as the wires run.

 Be careful, if you break a wire, there’s a good chance you’re going to have to one-sided toast.